Gall adelgid: Infection

 In the fall, the immature female adelgid, small, globular, and wingless (1.2-1.7 mm), finds a spruce on which to overwinter.
 In the spring when the winter thaw occurs, the female matures and lays some eggs in what resembles sacks (totalling several hundred eggs) on the branches near the developing buds.
 These, in fact, are not sacks, but individual tufts of white waxy threads that protect the eggs.
 The females prefer areas on the spruce where they have greater protection from the elements, especially wind.
 These female individuals have an obvious patch of white wax wool as a covering.
 Their mouthparts consist of thread-like stylets which are used to penetrate into vascular bundles for feeding.

 Once hatched, the young nymphs begin feeding around the base of the needles in a new bud.
 The nymphs' saliva introduced into the plant trigger the changes in development of the plant, distinguished by the thickening and expansion of the basal portion of needles towards the characteristic gall form.
 When infections are incomplete, the side of the bud facing the ground will be infected first.
 Only partially afflicted buds can support new growth after the affected tissue has died.

 The chamber at the base of each needle is not connected with any other chamber in the gall.
 This differentiates this infection from that caused by the woolly adelgid genus Pineus, where the chambers are interconnected.

 The nymphs are light brown when first hatched, becoming black when settled in gall chamber; they are flattened oval in shape and secrete a fringe of white wax.
 If a gall is opened in June, this white wax will be easily visible.

 Lifecycle

-The lifecycle of the gall adelgid requires six generations to complete, only two of which cause damage (nymph stages) and has two migration phases between the spruce and the Douglas fir.
+The lifecycle of the gall adelgid requires six life stages to complete, only two of which cause damage (larval stages), and has two migration phases between the spruce and the Douglas fir.
 On Douglas fir, adults are about 0.1 cm long, oval, and light to dark brown in colour.
 At maturity, they are completely covered with white, waxy wool and appear, from spring to fall, as stationary wool tufts on the underside of needles.